An oozy, cheesy vegetable lasagne, packed with nutritious, tasty veg.

 - 1.5 litre (2½ pint) baking dish

-To make your lasagne, set the oven to Gas Mark 6 or 200°C. Put the butternut squash into a roasting tin and pour over 1 tablespoon oil.
+- Preheat the oven to 200°C/400°F/Gas Mark 6.
+Put the butternut squash into a roasting tin and pour over 1 tablespoon oil.
 Roast for 25 mins until tender.

-Layer up the mince, squash, spinach, sheets of lasagne and sauce in the baking dish, finishing with a layer of lasagne and sauce.
-Sprinkle the Parmesan over the top and bake for 35 mins until the topping is golden.
+- Layer up the mince, squash, spinach, sheets of lasagne and sauce in the baking dish, finishing with a layer of lasagne and sauce.
+Sprinkle the vegetarian hard cheese over the top and bake for 35 mins until the topping is golden.
 Garnish with a few sprigs of marjoram, if you like.
 You can freeze before baking for up to 1 month.
 Once frozen, wrap the dish in a freezer bag.
 Cook from frozen for 50 mins.

-Top tip for making Quorn, squash and spinach lasagne
+Top tips for making Quorn, squash and spinach lasagne